mjm41/AM_Radio/README.md

 To complete the AM radio circuit, I followed these steps:

 1. **Connecting the LC Circuit:**
-   - I connected the LC circuit in parallel with the antenna.
+   - As per the circuit diagram in *The Art of Electronics*, I connected the LC circuit to ground and in parallel with the rest of the circuit (before the germanium diode).

    <img src="media/IMG_8503.HEIC" alt="LC Circuit Parallel with Antenna" width="400">